jvkloc/sonic_move/wheels/README.md

-Python interface can be installed using an XDA wheel file:<br>
+The Python interface can be installed using an XDA wheel file:<br>
 `pip install xsensdeviceapi-"xda version"-cp"Python version"-none-"os type".whl`

 For example